ngocla99/facebook-clone/README.md

 ## Introduction

-Money sharing is the open-source for managing team.
+Nebook is the open-source for managing team.

 ## Features

 - [x] Validation with **Zod**
-- [x] Authentication (Activate account, Reset password)
+- [x] User Authentication and Profiles
+- [x] Upload, crop images
-- [x] User, group management
+- [x] News Feeds with posts, comments, reactions
+- [] Friend Requests and Friend List Management
+- [] Notifications for Interactions and Updates
+- [] Support for Multiple Languages
+- [] Messenger

 ## Tech Stack